bjchris32/bjchris32.github.io/_posts/2025-05-29-advantages-of-using-reactjs-in-rails-project.markdown

     * no need to register the partial loading multiple times
 * Declarative DOM manipulation
   * do not need to query the DOM -> JS behavior is described around the UI(html tags)

+## Conclusion

+By leveraging ReactJS, we benefit from improved DOM manipulation, modularized component for enhanced reusability, and maintainability.
+ReactJS allows for better state management, built-in callback functions like useEffect, and declarative DOM manipulation, which simplifies the development process.